jasonpritchard/xml-to-json/README.md

 ## Use ##
-This isn't a full node module, so just add the dependencies to your project, and put converter.js in your project path.
+This isn't a full node module so just add the dependencies to your project, and put converter.js in your project path.
 Assuming it is in the lib folder, just include it like so:
 <pre>